jju/stubbl/prizes.md

 | Vanadium Hunters | 4 | 1 | 5
 | *Ravenous Eagles* | 3 | 2 | 5
 | TC Sump Runners | 3 |  | 3

+The italicized teams are ones who have won the coveted Green Cup.
+It is quite common for Eagles fans to parade their championship gear around when other fans (especially those of the Hounds) disparage the Eagles' style of play.
+As of this writing the Eagles' highest ranked player [Percy] on the SPP tally is in 33rd place.